 I was introduced to coaching back in 2003, when I started working as a corporate trainer and coach for a company in Australia.
 However, it was in December 2006, during a visit to my family back in India, when my journey as a Mind Coach began.
 This visit happened to coincide with my younger brother, Pankaj Advani’s, preparations for the upcoming Asian Games in Doha.
 Drawing from my coaching experience in the corporate sector, I coached him to gain more self-belief and confidence, as well as convert pressure into performance.
 Following this, Pankaj went on to win his maiden Games Gold Medal in Billiards, dedicating his win to our coaching sessions.
 I then applied the same coaching principles to mentally toughen some of my friends in cricket, tennis, and cue Sports.
 Being a National-level Billiards competitor myself, and with the experience in mind coaching Pankaj and my friends, I understood the need for such guidance in the field of professional sports and how it could help the sportspersons bring pride to the nation.
-Following this realisation, I went on to pursue my PhD in Sport and Performance Psychology, meanwhile mastering the art of Neuro-Linguistic Programming (NLP) – a behavioural technology specialising in rewiring the human mind to achieve peak performance.
+Following this realisation, I went on to master the art of Neuro-Linguistic Programming (NLP) – a behavioural technology specialising in rewiring the human mind to achieve peak performance.
 This, along with my strong training experience from Australia, charted my path into the world of human development through performance coaching.
 And I haven’t looked back.

 Access your hidden, untapped potential, and widen your range of capabilities

 Break unproductive patterns and develop constructive habits to reach goals.

 Work smart and learn how to run your time rather than letting time run you.